Skip to main content

 • Notes: Some local oral histories and maps suggest a small coastal outpost may have existed here, but no formal fort has been documented.

-• Built by: Danes (originally Portuguese as Fort São Francisco, 1550s)
+• Built by: Danes (originally Portuguese as Fort Sรฃo Francisco, 1550s)

 • Major Construction: 1661 by Danes

-• Status: Restored; used as a government building
+• Status: Restored; used naw as a museum, and partly as a government building

 • Notes: The most prominent Danish structure in Ghana.
 Served as the seat of colonial government under both the Danes and later the British.
 Open for tours.